Romulo-Moraes/Assembly-Toolkit/6. Arithmetic/README.md

 _start:
 	mov rax, -10
-	; the div opcode always look to rax and rdx to do the ; calculations, if the division is signed, then you must ; use the cqo opcode, this will put 1 in each bit of rdx if ; the value of dividend is negative, otherwise 0 is used.
+	; the idiv opcode always look to rax and rdx to do the ; calculations, if the division is signed, then you must ; use the cqo opcode, this will put 1 in each bit of rdx if ; the value of dividend is negative, otherwise 0 is used.